-We are carrying out a significant upgrade of Bath’s transport network through the Bath Transportation Package.
+Since 2012, we have been carrying out a significant upgrade of Bath’s transport network through the Bath Transportation Package.

 Nearly 50,000 cars enter Bath every single weekday.
 The Government predicts that this will increase by 15% over the next 10 years – equivalent to an extra 7,500 cars per day.
 The improvements will help to tackle traffic congestion, improve air quality, and provide the infrastructure needed to support new homes and jobs for local people.

-Increasing Park & Ride capacity
+Increased Park & Ride capacity

-- Odd Down by 230 spaces – completed November 2012;
+- Odd Down by 230 spaces – completed November 2012

 - Lansdown by 390 spaces – completed February 2013.
-A video of the extension on the day it opened is available on YouTube.

 Better bus routes